orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/contrast_enhancement.rst

 |image4|

-Finally you have the choice to ignore a particular value with the "nodata" parameter, and also the choice to put manually your minimum and maximum value.
+Finally you have the choice to ignore a particular value with the "nodata" parameter, and also the choice to put manually your minimum and maximum value, which can be a gain of time.
 Any value out of bound will be ignored.

 .. |image1| image:: ../Art/contrast1.png
             :scale: 30%